Graphic Design and Communication A Level

 Is this course right for me?

+Are you ambitious, motivated and creative?
 This course is a practical making/creating course which uses a vast range of specialist materials and art techniques, it is 60% practical portfolio and 40% practical exam.
 The first year of our Practical Portfolio component builds knowledge, understanding/skills through working on themes; the second year becomes more focused on you and the development of your personal ideas and professional practice.

 From working for a design consultancy to setting up your own business, the skills gained from studying A Level Graphic Design can open up possibilities to an exciting range of career paths.
 Future related careers could be working as an Advertising Art Director, Illustrator, Production Designer, Exhibition Designer, Interior Designer and Web Designer.
 The College has a supportive and structured Visual Arts career progression pathway in the second year of study to help students explore their next steps.
 There are a wide range of options available after studying this subject which might include higher education courses at universities as well as further education courses.
 Additional options include apprenticeships in Graphic Design, Social and Digital Media, Marketing and Advertising.
 Useful websites to research careers and wider progression options could include Creative and Cultural Skills, The Creative Industries, Wired Sussex, All About Careers and The Apprenticeship Guide.